-Trump's inaugural pledge for "Law & Order" is coded messaging to law enforcement agencies, both local and federal, that will empower them to ramp up their abusive, racialized policing.
+Trump's inaugural pledge for "Law & Order" is coded messaging to law enforcement agencies, both local and federal, that will empower them to continue their abusive, racialized policing.
 This will mean more arrests and more incarceration at a time when America should be moving away from needless punishment of Blacks and Latinos.
-Collaboration between local police department and federal law enforcement in large, military-style "gang" raids have been cheered on by sensationalized media reporting of these individuals as being dangerous and organized criminal enterprises is being wrongly applied--because the youth are not high level sophisticated racketeering gangsters "terrorizing" the pubic.
+Collaboration between local police department and federal law enforcement in large, military-style "gang" raids have been cheered on by sensationalized media reports.
+They describe these young men as all being dangerous and part of organized criminal enterprises--which they were not.
 Over the past few years we have seen the emergence of a bipartisan consensus for criminal and civil justice reforms.
 Movements are growing across our nation urging legislators to change unfair laws that hurt families and communities of color.
-A wasted $80 billion "budget of cruelty" a year spent on prisons actually dehumanizes inmates, many who are detained in inhuman conditions, some tortured in solitary confinement and denied visits or communication with their families.
+A wasted $80 billion a year spent on prisons actually dehumanizes inmates, many who are detained in inhuman conditions, some tortured in solitary confinement and denied visits or communication with their families.
 Sign this petition, spearheaded by family members of those charged with RICO.
 Demand that Congress take ACTION NOW to #ReformRICO

 Unions, refuse to build Trump's wall.